ystk/debian-python2.7/Doc/library/logging.rst

    effect is to disable all logging calls of severity *lvl* and below, so that if you call it with a value of INFO, then all INFO and DEBUG events would be discarded, whereas those of severity WARNING and above would be processed according to the logger's effective level.
+If ``logging.disable(logging.NOTSET)`` is called, it effectively removes this overriding level, so that logging output again depends on the effective levels of individual loggers.

 .. function:: addLevelName(lvl, levelName)